hack-gpon/hack-gpon.github.io/_ont/ont-zyxel-pmg3000-d20b.md

 ## Serial

 The stick has a TTL 3.3v UART console (configured as 115200 8-N-1) that can be accessed from the top surface.
 It's near the SFP header.
-TX, RX and ground pads need to be connected to a USB2TTL adapter supporting a logic level of 3.3V.
+TX, RX and ground pads need to be connected to a USB2TTL adapter supporting 3V3 logic.

 {% include image.html file="tw236h-cdel-serial.jpg" alt="PMG3000-D20B Serial Pinout" caption="PMG3000-D20B Serial Pinout" %}